-I’m pretty sure I sound as though I am the absolute laziest half marathoner.
-Last week I talked about taking it easy.
+I’m pretty sure I’m the laziest half marathoner.
+Last week, I talked about taking it easy.
 This week, same thing.

 I took the 3:30am bus to Atlantic City (from New York).
-This meant I realistically had to leave Far Rockaway no later than 12:30am.
-(I didn’t want to leave any later than midnight to be safe.)
+This meant I realistically had to leave Far Rockaway around midnight.

-I needed to give myself 2 hours to get into the city, and then a nice chunk of time to wait at the Greyhound station, since Greyhound is first come, first serve.
-I’ve been pushed to a later bus before by not getting there early enough.
-Sometimes time doesn’t really matter.
-I couldn’t get pushed this time, though, since I was going to a half marathon.
+I needed to give myself 2 hours to get into the city, plus a chunk of time to wait at the Greyhound station.
+Since Greyhound is first come, first serve, I’ve been pushed to a later bus before by not getting there early enough.
+With a half marathon start time to make, I couldn’t get pushed this time.

-I went to bed on the morning of the 31st, hoping to sleep late.
+I went to bed on the morning of the 31st, hoping to sleep late into the day.
 I woke up tired in the middle of the day, and could not get back to sleep.
 So much for my brilliant plan.
-I hung out at the house for a while, unsuccessfully trying to sleep.
-When that wasn’t working, I vegged for a little, figuring at least rest had to be kind of like sleep.
+I vegged for a little, figuring at least rest had to be kind of like sleep.

-I got my stuff together for the day ahead of me, and ended up leaving around 8:30pm.
-I went and killed some time by seeing “Safe House.”
+I ended up leaving around 8:30pm, killing some time at the movie theater by Port Authority, watching “Safe House.”
 (I smell a sequel.)

-I made my way to the Greyhound bus station, and waited in line while reading a magazine about triathlons.
-Finally, thirty minutes or so late, the bus came.
+After the movie, I waited in line at Port Authority while reading a triathlon magazine until thirty minutes or so late, the bus came.
 Off we all went to Atlantic City.